AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

 2. Make sure this sample `gRPC server` is also up and running.

-3. Run the corresponding `gRPC client` as a stand in for the actual `gRPC client` in AccelByte Cloud, for example `matchmaking-function-grpc-plugin-client-go`.
+3. Run the corresponding `gRPC client` as a stand in for the actual `gRPC client` in AccelByte Gaming Services, for example `matchmaking-function-grpc-plugin-client-go`.

    a.
 Clone `matchmaking-function-grpc-plugin-client-go` repository.